shsagir/play-area-sync/docs/collaboration.md

 So instead of sending an e-mail with the FTP password, you are sending an invitation to create a free Account and to get instant personal access on all Apps.
 This is more secure, more transparent and easier to handle.
 Also see the [access methods article](/access-methods) to learn about the different ways (SSH key or password) to access code.

+## Understanding Companies

+A Company within the fortrabbit platform represents your businesses.
+It has at one Billing Contact (see below) and one User (see above) associated with.
+It can, of course, own multiple Apps.
+Please also see the [billing FAQ](/billing#toc-faq).

 ## Levels of collaboration